U.S. Emission Reductions Slowed After Trump Pulled Out Of Paris Accord

 Ripple effects

-Since the U.S. announced it was leaving the Paris agreement, some countries that already had a tenuous commitment to climate action backed off even more.
+Since the U.S. announced it was leaving the Paris Agreement, some countries that already had a tenuous commitment to climate action backed off even more.
 Australia, Brazil, Russia and Saudi Arabia are not significantly reducing their greenhouse gas emissions, and so far most countries have not announced plans to dramatically enhance their emissions targets.

 Meanwhile, some of the world's biggest economies continue to effectively export their emissions.
 The U.S. has doubled down on exporting oil and gas — a trend that began under the last administration.
 And China, Japan and India continue to invest in new coal infrastructure.